dymmond/asyncz/docs/stores.md

 All the states are serialized and reversed using pydantic objects, so keep that in mind when creating a [custom store](#custom-store).

+## Store Encryption

+You should use store encryption for security reasons.

+All standard stores except MemoryStore support the environment variable `ASYNCZ_STORE_ENCRYPTION_KEY`.
+If set and non-empty the hash of the value is used for AESGCM encrypting the elements before sending them to the store.
+This way store entries are encrypted and authentificated so there is no security hole.
+This is highly recommended!
+Because if someone can inject store entries he can execute code.

 ## MemoryStore

 This is the default store when using Asyncz and probably the one you will be using when running